Herr Jesu Christ, wahr' Mensch und Gott, BWV 127: 1

-The opening chorale is structured by an extended introduction and interludes.
-These parts play on a concertante a motif derived from the first line of the chorale, but also have a cantus firmus of the chorale "Christe, du Lamm Gottes", the Lutheran Agnus Dei, first played by the strings, later also by the oboes and recorders.
-It appears in a similar way to the chorale as the cantus firmus in the opening chorus of his later St Matthew Passion, "O Lamm Gottes, unschuldig".
+The opening chorale, "Herr Jesu Christ, wahr' Mensch und Gott, der du litt'st Marter, Angst und Spott" (Lord Jesus Christ, true Man and God, you who suffered martyrdom, anguish and ridicule), is structured by an extended introduction and interludes.
+They are built on a concertante motif derived from the first line of the chorale, but also feature a cantus firmus of the chorale "Christe, du Lamm Gottes", the Lutheran Agnus Dei, first played by the strings, later also by the oboes and recorders.
+It appears in a way similar to the chorale as the cantus firmus in the opening chorus of his later St Matthew Passion, "O Lamm Gottes, unschuldig".
 Its request "erbarm dich unser" (have mercy upon us) corresponds to the request of the blind man.
 A third chorale is quoted repeatedly in the continuo, "O Haupt voll Blut und Wunden".
+In the recording by John Eliot Gardiner during the Bach Cantata Pilgrimage in 2000, a second choir performed the "Christe, du Lamm Gottes".

-Christoph Wolff notes that on Good Friday of that year Bach would perform the second version of his St John Passion, replacing the opening and the closing movement of the first version by music based on chorales, "O Mensch, bewein dein Sünde groß" which would become the final movement of the first part of the St Matthew Passion, and again "Christe, du Lamm Gottes".
+On Good Friday that year Bach would perform the second version of his St John Passion, replacing the opening and the closing movement of the first version by music based on chorales, "O Mensch, bewein dein Sünde groß" which would become the final movement of the first part of the St Matthew Passion, and again "Christe, du Lamm Gottes".